rydawnshootingstar/graphQLOL/README.md

 The appeal of GraphQL seems to come when you want something very simple: to have your front-end communicate with your back-end.
 True REST architecture aims to solve some different problems.

+### My Thoughts So Far
+In a React application, a graphql api might be useful to quickly grab info based on what you have access to in that particular context.
+You might have the user's name and want something off of that, or you might have an ID for a post or something and want the user information off of that.
+It could eliminate some of the need to have a bunch of props passed down.

 ## WTF is a Graph?

 It's a way to think about our data and how it relates to each other.